 Endangering safety by use of a dangerous weapon is prohibited by section 941.20 of the Wisconsin Statutes.
 This crime can be classified as either a Class A misdemeanor or a felony.
-The criminal defense attorneys at Meyer Van Severen, S.C. provide aggressive defense to this and all other crimes.
+The criminal defense attorneys at Van Severen Law Office provide aggressive defense to this and all other crimes.
 Criminal lawyers Matthew R. Meyer and Benjamin T. Van Severen have worked on cases involving this criminal offense.

 (a) Endangers another’s safety by the negligent operation or handling of a dangerous weapon.